Leadership

 Nicole Bettis

-Nicole joined Terra School at Serenbe in 2021, and is now the Director of Education for learners ranging from eight weeks to six years old.
-In this role, Nicole focuses on coaching and developing guides to further implement the Montessori framework as well as overseeing the curriculum design and development.
+Nicole joined Terra School at Serenbe in 2021 and now serves as the Director of Education for learners ranging from eight weeks to six years old.
+Guided by a vision of education as a living, interconnected ecosystem, she coaches and develops guides to deepen the Montessori framework and oversees curriculum design and development that honors the wholeness of each child.

-Nicole has over 18 years of experience.
-She is a Positive Discipline parent educator and coach, an American Montessori Society (AMS) certified Early Childhood guide, a North American Montessori Center (NAMC) certified instructor, and holds multiple degrees including an M.A. in Clinical Psychology and an M.A. in Humanistic Psychology.
-Nicole is currently enrolled in the West Side Montessori School Teacher Education Program, receiving her Montessori Inclusion Endorsement, an AMS special education certification, and has obtained her Certificate in Early Education Leadership (CEEL) from the Harvard Graduate School of Education.
-She will begin her doctorate of education (Ed.D.) in Montessori Studies at the University of Wisconsin-River Falls in 2025.
-This program is the first of its kind, with Nicole being one of the first in the country to begin the degree.
+With over 18 years of experience, Nicole is a Positive Discipline parent educator and coach, an American Montessori Society (AMS) certified Early Childhood guide, and a North American Montessori Center (NAMC) certified instructor.
+She holds an M.A. in Clinical Psychology and an M.A. in Humanistic Psychology.
+Nicole has completed the West Side Montessori School Teacher Education Program, earning her Montessori Inclusion Endorsement (MIE) - an AMS special education certification.
+She also holds a Certificate in Early Education Leadership (CEEL) from the Harvard Graduate School of Education.
+Nicole is currently enrolled at the Montessori Teacher Education Institute of Atlanta, finishing her Infant Toddler Certification, and at Playmaker University, continuing her commitment to cultivating learning environments rooted in relationship, wonder, and connection.

-Nicole began her academic career earning a B.A. in Psychology and a BFA in sculpture from the University of West Georgia.
-Afterward, Nicole combined her experience in the fields of creativity and developmental psychology by founding several art healing groups within the West Georgia community, primarily aimed at meeting the needs of young people.
+Nicole began her academic journey at the University of West Georgia, earning both a B.A. in Psychology and a BFA in sculpture.
+She merged her passion for creativity and developmental psychology by founding several art healing groups in the West Georgia community, focused on supporting young people and nurturing the emergence of their unique gifts.

-Most interested in constructivist educational theories and inclusive methodology, she's found that the teachings of Dr. Maria Montessori best serve the needs, and potential, of children in the world today.
-Early childhood literacy is also of particular significance to Nicole, with many of her educational projects being centered around the latest curriculum development in reading science.
+Most interested in constructivist educational theories and inclusive methodology, Nicole believes the teachings of Dr. Maria Montessori best serve children's needs and potential in a world that thrives on interconnectedness and belonging.
+Early childhood literacy is also close to her heart, with many of her projects focused on evidence-based approaches for emergent readers and building strong early reading foundations.

 Nicole is married and has two young children enrolled at Terra.
-She likes to study Japanese and spend time outdoors in her spare time.
-At her home in Carrollton, her cuddly Husky Kodak is always by her side while she reads, knits, and identifies the birds outside her window.
+She enjoys spending time outdoors, finding inspiration in the patterns and rhythms of the natural world.
+At her home in Carrollton, her cuddly husky dog, Kodak, is always by her side while she reads, knits, and watches the birds outside her window.

 Director of Education, Lower School